FHPythonUtils/NoCairoSVG/documentation/reference/nocairosvg/index.md

 [Show source in __init__.py:436](../../../nocairosvg/__init__.py#L436)

-Launch playwright and use the html canvas to convert
+Launch playwright and use the html canvas to convert.

 #### Arguments